openstack-archive/tripleo-image-elements/elements/nova/README.md

-Installs nova-baremetal service from git.
+Install nova software from git.

-Logs for most services are in /var/log/upstart.

-The baremetal dnsmasq instance logs to syslog.